Skip to main content

 Learn more

-If you get SSI, you must tell us about a long-term stay at a medical facility.
-Your monthly payment may be reduced if your stay is longer than a month.
+If you get SSI, you must tell us about any stay at a medical facility that lasts longer than a month.
+Your monthly payment may be reduced if your stay is longer than 30 days.

 Tell us no later than the tenth day of the month after your situation changes to get an accurate payment.

-You may be able to keep your full SSI payment if your stay at a medical facility is short-term.
-We define a short-term stay as more than a month but less than 90 days.
+You may be able to keep your full SSI payment if your stay at a medical facility is less than 90 days.

-We will need a signed statement from your doctor saying that your stay will be less than 90 days.
+We’ll need a signed statement from your doctor saying that your stay will be less than 90 days.
+Send us this statement before you leave the hospital or by the 90th day, whichever comes first.